junxit/us-congress-bills-110/metadata.md

 - 2007-10-22 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
 - 2007-10-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11802-11803)
 - 2007-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11802-11803)
+- 2007-10-23 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 437.